PhotoboothProject/photobooth/README.md

   - You can hide the gallery.
   - The gallery can be ordered ascending oder descending by picture age (see ```$config['gallery']['newest_first']``` in ```my.config.inc.php```).
   - Choose between md5format and dateformat images.
-  - You can switch between german, english and french language lables.
+  - You can switch between german, english, spanish and french language lables.
   - QR-Code to allow downloading pictures from your Photobooth can be enabled/disabled.
   - Print feature can be enabled/disabled.
     - Optional: Print a frame on your picture (replace resources/img/frames/frame.png with a proper frame).